|HAYDN||String Quartet in G major, No. 1, Op. 77|

 The Cal Performances at Home Spring 2021 season is dedicated to Gail and Dan Rubinfeld, leading supporters of Cal Performances and the well-being of our artists for almost 30 years.

 Premiere Watch Party

 The pricing for individual Cal Performances at Home performances is on the honor system and is based on the number of people watching the performance.
-Or, for the best value, purchase the Spring Stream Pass for $144, which is only $12 per show!

 - One person viewing the performance

 - Four or more people viewing the performance